luben/zstd-jni/README.md

 **Zstd-JNI** will track the development of **Zstd** and is currently based on version 0.0.2.

-We will not publish any pre-build artefacts until **Zstd** and these bindings are deemed production ready.
+I will not publish any pre-build artefacts until **Zstd** and these bindings are deemed production ready.

 Building and dependencies